 Paramedic Science degrees

-To get qualified and become a paramedic in the capital city, you can do a Paramedic Science degree with one of our five university partners — University of Hertfordshire, University of Greenwich, Anglia Ruskin University and St George’s University of London.
-You can also gain a MSc Paramedic Science with the University of West London if you already have an undergraduate degree in a healthcare profession.
+To get qualified and become a paramedic in the capital city, you can do a Paramedic Science degree with one of our university partners:

 As part of your degree, you will have the opportunity to put theory into practice by taking part in placements with us – what better way to get yourself ready for joining our team!